MicrosoftDocs/cpp-docs/docs/standard-library/last-spec-struct.md

 ---
 description: "Learn more about: last_spec struct"
 title: "last_spec struct"
-ms.date: 09/02/2021
+ms.date: 09/15/2021
 f1_keywords: ["chrono/std::chrono::last_spec"]
 ---

 # last_spec struct

-Indicates the last item in a sequence, such as the last Monday of December, the last day of the month, and so on.
+Used to indicate the last item in a month, such as last day of the week of a month (the last Tuesday of February 2020) or the last day of a month (the last day of April 2019).

 ## Syntax